Dyson Automotive Research and Development Ltd – Tax Strategy

 1. Introduction

 Dyson Automotive Research and Development Ltd (the “Company”) is part of the Dyson Group (the “Group”).
-The Company is not actively trading.
+The Company is not actively trading and is in the process of a members’ voluntary liquidation.
 The Group is headed by Dyson Holdings Pte Ltd and is headquartered in Singapore.
 The Group’s principal activity is the development of new technology and the manufacture and sale of products incorporating that technology.
-The Group is subject to tax across a number of countries and under different tax regimes.
+The Group is subject to tax in various countries and under different tax regimes.

 2. Tax planning strategy

-Dyson Holdings Pte Ltd has a documented code of conduct.
+Dyson Holdings Pte Ltd has a documented code of conduct, to which all companies in the Group must adhere.
 Amongst the principles enshrined in it are compliance with the law and with ethical standards.
-All staff are required to follow these principles and to declare compliance with them annually.
-These principles govern all dealings in relation to tax.
-All companies in the Group also follow these principles.
+All staff are required to follow these principles in all dealings relating to tax.

 The Group deal with cross-border tax matters in accordance with the terms of any relevant tax treaties and OECD guidelines.